JacobReynolds/the-hallway/beep boop/foundation/derivatives/index.md

 # Derivatives

+This all gets a bit fuzzy for me.
+I never took multi-variable calculus and neural networks seem to rely on them for partial derivatives..._I think_.
+But the concepts outlined below should be a good summary.
+I still have to check [these](https://www.youtube.com/watch?v=uXt8qF2Zzfo) [out](https://www.jeremyjordan.me/neural-networks-training/) to stress test my knowledge here.

 ## Basics

 The derivative of the function $$f(x)$$ is the slope at point $$x$$, or how much the value changes at that point when increasing x by tiny amounts.
 In more explicit terms, it’s the value of: